MACHINE NAME = WEB 1

 The purpose of this report is to take a brief look at the economic and social policies implemented by the governments of Burkina Faso to reduce poverty and inequality from the 1990s to the present day.
 The report first analyses the results of these policies before the advent of the health pandemic, as COVID-19 drastically reversed the progress made.
 A section is devoted to the impact of the pandemic on economic growth, poverty and inequality.

-Several economic and social development plans and action programmes aimed at reducing poverty and inequality in Burkina Faso have been partially or fully implemented.
+Several economic and social development plans and programmes aimed at reducing poverty and inequality in Burkina Faso have been partially or fully implemented.
 One example is the National Economic and Social Development Plan (2016-2020), a flagship national reference document.
 Various reports have given a mixed assessment of these socio-economic policies, but have welcomed some of the progress made.

 Réduire la pauvreté et les inégalités au Burkina Faso - Analyses et options politiques (UNCTAD/ALDC/2024/1)